 - Records of any retirement or group health, life, etc., insurance contributions

-- Proof of that partnership had employees on 2/15/2020 (if claimed)
+- Proof of operational status on 2/15/2020

-- S and C corporations:
+S and C Corporations

-- Compute 2019 payroll costs
+- Compute 2019 payroll costs based on specific criteria

-- Calculate average monthly payroll costs (divide i by 12)
+- Calculate average monthly payroll costs

 - Multiply average monthly payroll cost X 2.5